carsten-sc/cimetro/README.md

 **Cimetro** is a modular, extensible city-building simulation written in Rust using the [Bevy](https://bevyengine.org/) game engine.
 It is designed for long-term scalability, data-driven architecture, and community modding support.

-It name stands for Carsten's simulation of a metropolis.
+It's name stands for Carsten's simulation of a metropolis.

 ## Vision